ManuelVargas1251/MassBatch-Tesseract/readme.md

 	./mb

+###Output
+	@echo off
+	tesseract doc_53.png doc_53
+	tesseract doc_54.png doc_54
+	tesseract doc_55.png doc_55

 ##Customizations

 ###Filetypes
-More extensions can be added depends on your files or if your entire directory is all just images you can remove this condition
+More file extensions can be added depends on your files or if your entire directory is all just images you can remove this condition.

 	if(extension==".png" || extension==".tiff")